temporalio/documentation/docs/go/developer-guide-getting-started.md

 <GetActivityExecutionResultInGo/>

-## Invoke a Workflow Execution
+## Develop the program to spawn a Workflow Execution

-import InvokeWorkflowExecutionInGo from "../content/how-to-invoke-a-workflow-execution-in-go.md"
+import InvokeWorkflowExecutionInGo from "../content/how-to-spawn-a-workflow-execution-in-go.md"

 <InvokeWorkflowExecutionInGo/>